 Quality sleep sharpens your focus, lifts your mood, and strengthens your immune system.
 Skimping on sleep can increase your risk of various health issues, which is the last thing you need during the holidays.

-So, take care of you this holiday season and give yourself the gift of good sleep.
+So, take care of yourself this holiday season and give yourself the gift of good sleep.
 Try to maintain a regular schedule as much as possible.

 Set reasonable expectations.